Dtrivedi2112/CHEP-pallet-ordering-and-Tracking-system/README.md

 # CHEP-pallet-ordering-and-Tracking-system

+This is my very first project which I have successfully sold to Velisha Farms

 The pallet ordering, and tracking system is a windows software application which can calculate the pallets & crates, also can break down the ordering of the order quick and easy.